PeerAssets/pacli/README.md

 fabricate a new CardTransfer object.

+> pacli card transfer --deckid 078f41c257642a89ade91e52fd484c141b11eda068435c0e34569a5dfcce7915 --receiver [n12h8P5LrVXozfhEQEqg8SFUmVKtphBetj] --amount [200] --verify

+farbricate a new CardTransfer, and link to external tool `cointoolkit` to verify the transaction.

 > pacli card burn '{"deck": "d460651e1d9147770ec9d4c254bcc68ff5d203a86b97c09d00955fb3f714cab3", "amounts": [11]}'

 burn 11 of card on this deck, this transaction will be denied if you have no cards on this deck.